-- Character borrower integrity and credit history - Capacity repayment capacity of the borrower based on cash flows from operations or other sources of income - Collateral protection for the lender in the event of default and a potential secondary source of repayment - Capital ability of the operation to survive unanticipated risks - Conditions purpose of the loan and prevailing industry / economic outlook
+- Character borrower integrity and credit history - · Capacity repayment capacity of the borrower based on cash flows from operations or other sources of income - Collateral protection for the lender in the event of default and a potential secondary source of repayment - Capital ability of the operation to survive unanticipated risks - Conditions intended use of the loan funds income, including non-farm income.

-The credit risk management process begins with an analysis of the borrower's credit history, repayment capacity, and financial position.
-Repayment capacity focuses on the borrower's ability to repay the loan based upon cash flows from operations or other sources of income, including non-farm income.
 Long term mortgage real estate loans must be collateralized by title insured first mortgage liens on the real estate (collateral).
 As required by FCA regulations, each institution that makes loans on a long term basis must have collateral evaluation policies and procedures.
 Real estate mortgage loans may be made only in amounts up to 85 percent of the original appraised value of the property taken as collateral or up to 97 percent of the appraised value if guaranteed by a state, federal, or other governmental agency.
 The Association's collateral standards normally result in actual loan to appraised value lower than the statutory maximum percentage.
 Appraisals are required for non-business purpose loans of more than \$250,000 or for business purpose loans of more than \$1 million.
 At origination, each loan is assigned a credit risk rating based upon the Association's loan underwriting standards.
 This credit risk rating process incorporates objective and subjective criteria to identify inherent strengths, weaknesses, and risks in a particular relationship.